aces/Loris/README.md

 This Readme covers installation of LORIS version <b>23</b> on <b>Ubuntu</b>.
 ([CentOS Readme also available](/docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install/CentOS/README.md)).

-Please consult the [LORIS Installation Markdowns](/docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install) for more information.
+Please consult the [Ubuntu Installation guide](docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install/Ubuntu/README.md) or [CentOS Installation guide](docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install/CentOS/README.md) for more information.
 Installation instructions and further information about LORIS for developers can be found on the [LORIS ReadTheDocs website](https://acesloris.readthedocs.io/en/latest/).

 #### Heroku